kmsec-uk/Categorise-Site-Worker-AI/README.md

 The use case of this project was to automate the categorisation and geographical location of victims of cybercrimes based on victim domain using serverless tooling.

-## Updates

-* v2 API is now implemented. v2 will replace v1.

-## Changes in v2

-Despite its drawbacks, this categorisation worker has been working reasonably well in an alpha project [https://ddosed.pages.dev](https://ddosed.pages.dev), but I saw some room for improvement:
+Despite its drawbacks, this categorisation worker has been working reasonably well in one of my projects [https://ddosed.pages.dev](https://ddosed.pages.dev).

-* Clean up the code
-* Utilise HTTP methods and path parameters

 ## Caveats

 **This was built to dabble in the Cloudflare Workers AI platform and should not be used for anything other than inspiration.** There are several issues with this implementation:

-* This was thrown together very quickly and frankly isn't written very well.
 * The request time is prohibitively high (~5s!) for real-time categorisation.
 * An LLM's ability to categorise a domain is tightly correlated with the context available (and therefore how well-established a domain is).
 The methods used in this project to get context on what a domain is actually used for are limited (see below).
 * Although some basic input sanitisation is done on the domain, the domain is not verified fully before processing.
 This can lead to unexpected behaviour like categorising nonexistent domains.